🌱 GrowHobart.com.au β€” Free Planting Guide

 🌱GROW

-Sow: July–Aug in greenhouse/propagator propagator at ~20°C. Prick out into individual pots when first true leaves appear.
-Harden off for 1–2 weeks before planting out in October after last frost.
+Sow: July–Aug in lean-to at ~20Β°C. Prick out when first true leaves appear.
+Harden off 1–2 weeks before planting out in October.

 Quick Maturing, High Yielding